Subscribe to the Newsletter

 All the other Yang channels (for example the Gall-bladder and Bladder channels) run up the side of the body or its back.

-The Stomach channel runs parallel and lateral to the Kidney channel on the front parallel to the midline.
-On your back, the Bladder channel has two lines which run parallel with the Spine.
+The Stomach channel runs parallel and lateral to the Kidney channel on the front, parallel to the mid-line: yin.

 In some ways the Kidney and Stomach channels on the front are there to balance them.
 If they don’t balance, as between front and back, you’ll tend either to